 sudo apt install -y git libqt5gamepad5-dev qtbase5-dev qt5-make

-The following isn't really optional if you use DirectINput controllers, as the input redirection client relies on XInput controllers but you'll probably want to install this regardless ot evaluate and use non-XInput controllers:
+The following isn't really optional if you use DirectInput controllers, as the input redirection client relies on XInput controllers but you'll probably want to install this regardless to evaluate and use non-XInput controllers:

 sudo apt install -y evtest xboxdrv